 - Typhon†: A Mobile Agent Emulation Platform (MAP) running on LPA Prolog’s Chimera Agent System which supports several features for mobility, dynamic on-the-fly code alteration, network management, partial security, etc. The same can be used as a tool to emulate and evolve, among others, real distributed and decentralized bio-inspired algorithms.
 Know more by clicking here and download it here.

-- Tartarus: A new and faster version of Typhon based on SWI-Prolog with new features including threaded agents.
+- Tartarus: A new and faster version of Typhon based on SWI-Prolog with new features including threaded agents, is now available for download and use.
 It can be used in conjunction with embedded systems such as the Raspberry Pi, Intel’s Galileo boards and also integrate robots to form a Cyber-Physical System.
 Currently we have used it to emulate better ways for flow of emergency vehicles and also to integrate robots with Cyber-Physical Systems.
 (Click here to check for published work using Tartarus.)

 - PherCon-C: This is a bidirectional distributed search mechanism between an agent and a real networked node that requires the former’s service.
 It couples conscientious search with pheromone diffusion and cloning, to facilitate fast, efficient mobile agent migration within a Cyber physical Systems/Internet of Things (IoT).
 The mechanism is robust and can perform well even in dynamic networks where the robotic nodes/devices are mobile.